OWASP/owasp-summit-2017/Working-Sessions/Education/Hackathon-Beyond-OWASP-Top-Ten.md

 ![avatao statistics](https://raw.githubusercontent.com/avatao/blog.avatao.com/master/images/avatao_statistics.png)

 ## Remote Participants

-All the challenges will be available online so anyone can join us even remotely.
+All the challenges will be available online so people can participate remotely.

 ---

 ## General Rules to Participate

 The hackathon will be organised on the [avatao](https://avatao.com) platform, which is a commercial product to teach people how to build secure products.
-In accordance with the general rules of the OWASP 2017 Summit, a dedicated learning path will be set up for all the on-site and remote conference participants *free of charge*.
+In accordance with the general rules of the OWASP Summit 2017, a dedicated learning path will be set up for all the on-site and remote conference participants *free of charge*.
 The organisers of the Hackathon will help the participants on-site, but the Hackathon will continue to be available after the conference.

 ## Outcomes

- -Successful hackathon about software security and collected ideas for new challenges.
+ -A very successful hackathon about software security; we also collected ideas for new challenges.